jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 </p>

 After creating the application, several options, to select a programming language, are presented.
 Explore a few language options to see the wercker.yml template that is created for each.
-Later in the article, we will create a wercker.yml file on our local development machine in our static website directory and push it to GitHub.

-Now it time switch focus to creating workflows.
+Later in the article, we will create a wercker.yml file on our local development machine, in our static website directory and push it to GitHub.
+Now it's time to switch focus to creating workflows.

 <p align="center">
   <img src="/images/wercker/nicely_done.jpg" alt="Nicely done" />
 </p>

-#### Creating Work Flows
+#### Creating Workflows

 // ** TBD **